Of all the links in the animal world, this one I sure didn’t expect.

 But it turns out these two will be forever linked by one long-living creature.

-While Darwin was out on his adventures, he collected many species of animal to bring back to study.
-And this collection included a fair number of tortoises.
+While Darwin was out on his adventures, he collected many species of animal to bring back to his labs for study.
+This collection included a number of reptiles, and some of those reptiles were western Santa Cruz tortoises, which are only found in a particular portion of the Galapagos Islands.

-One such tortoise was named Harriet and, according to some reports, she was cared for directly by Darwin, who brought her back to England for awhile, before sending her to her final home in Australia.
+One of those tortoises was named Harriet and, according to some reports, she was cared for directly by Darwin, who brought her back to England in 1835 while she was the size of a dinner plate, before sending her to the Botanic Gardens in Brisbane, Australia in 1860.

-The tortoise lived out the rest of its days peacefully in the care of the best hands on the planet.
+The tortoise lived out the rest of its days in peaceful luxury in the care of the best hands on the planet.
 Harriet lived to be an estimated 175 years old, born around 1830 and passing away in 2006.

-I would be remiss if I didn’t add that some researchers do not believe Darwin had a personal connection with the tortoise and it was just one of many collected by his expedition.
+I would be remiss if I didn’t add that some researchers do not believe Darwin had a personal connection with the tortoise and it was just one of many collected by his expedition, but regardless, the fact that Charles Darwin and Steve Irwin laid eyes on – and owned – the very same turtle, well over a hundred years apart, is magical.